bshastry/docubot/README.md

      - `OPENAI_API_KEY`: Your OpenAI API key

    Make sure to replace the placeholder values with your actual API keys and ENV variables.
+   If you are only going to use DocuSense, providing an `OPENAI_API_KEY` is sufficient.

 4. Collect documents you want DocuBot to work with in a local sub-directory: